plone/training/docs/mastering-plone/features.md

 ### Excursion

 We are facing our site as an administrator.
-Administrators are users assigned to the role "Manager" which is assigned all permissions.
+Administrators are users assigned the role "Manager" which is assigned all permissions.

 The current user "admin" is not listed in the user control panel as it is not a Plone user, but a Zope user.
 This user is registered in the Zope instance, a level above our dedicated Plone site.